Biology (BIO)

 BIO 4043.
 Desert Biology.
 (2-3) 3 Credit Hours.

-Prerequisites: BIO 1203 and BIO 1223 with a grade of at least a 'C-'.
-Restricted to students who have completed 60 or more hours, or consent of instructor.
-Concurrent enrollment in BIO 4233 and BIO 4241 required.
-A study of the deserts of the world with an emphasis on U.S. deserts.
+Prerequisite: A minimum of 60 semester credit hours or consent of instructor.
+Corequisites: BIO 4233 and BIO 4241.
+A multi-week, off-campus, field-oriented course focused on the study of the deserts of the world, emphasizing the deserts of the American Southwest.
 Adaptations of plants and animals and their responses to desert conditions, as well as examinations of desert climatic patterns, geology, and natural history.
-Lecture, laboratory, and fieldwork will be included.
 (Same as ES 4123.
 Credit cannot be earned for both BIO 4043 and ES 4123.)
+Special fee to cover transportation and campsite costs.
 Generally offered: Summer.
-Differential Tuition $150.
+This course has Differential Tuition.
+Course Fee: IUS1 $15.

 BIO 4053.
 Wildlife Ecology.
 (3-0) 3 Credit Hours.

-Prerequisites: BIO 3283 with a grade of at least a 'C-'.
-Major environmental factors affecting wildlife; structure and behavior of wildlife populations; regional wildlife communities and their conservation.
+Prerequisite: BIO 3283 with a grade of "C-" or better.
+Major environmental factors affecting wildlife, structure and behavior of wildlife populations, regional wildlife communities and their conservation.
 Field studies will allow students to observe and apply classroom topics.
 (Same as ES 4243.
 Credit cannot be earned for both BIO 4053 and ES 4243.)
 Generally offered: Fall.
-Differential Tuition: $150.
+This course has Differential Tuition.

-Prerequisites: BIO 1203 and BIO 1223 with a grade of at least a 'C-'.
-Restricted to students who have completed 60 or more hours.
+Prerequisite: BIO 1203 and BIO 1223 with a grade of "C-" or better.
 A course covering various aspects of the biology of birds, including anatomy, physiology, systematics, evolution, behavior, ecology, and biogeography.
-Field trips will be included.
+Field trips may be required.
 (Same as ES 3163.
-Credit cannot be earned for both BIO 4063 and ES 3163.)
-Generally offered: Spring.
-Differential Tuition $150.
+Credit cannot be earned for both ES 3163 and BIO 4063.)
+Generally offered: Spring of even years.
+This course has Differential Tuition.
+Course Fee: L001 $10; STFE $40.

 BIO 4233.
 Field Biology.
 (3-0) 3 Credit Hours.

-Prerequisites: BIO 1203 and BIO 1223 with a grade of at least a 'C-'; restricted to students who have completed 60 or more hours, or consent of instructor.
-Corequisites: BIO 4241 and BIO 4033.
-A field-oriented course offering the opportunity for practical experience observing, collecting, and identifying Texas plants and animals.
-(Same as ES 4133.
-Credit cannot be earned for both BIO 4233 and ES 4133.)
+Prerequisite: A minimum of 60 semester credit hours or consent of instructor.
+Corequisites: BIO 4241 and BIO 4043.
+A multi-week, off-campus, field-oriented course offering the opportunity for practical experience observing, collecting, and identifying plants and animals of the American Southwest.
+(Same as ES 4113.
+Credit cannot be earned for both BIO 4233 and ES 4113.)
+Special fee to cover transportation and campsite costs.
 Generally offered: Summer.
-Differential Tuition $150.
-Course Fees: IUS1 $15; L001 $30.
+This course has Differential Tuition.
+Course Fee: IUS1 $15; L001 $30.

 BIO 4241.
 Field Biology Laboratory.
 (0-3) 1 Credit Hour.

-Prerequisites: BIO 1203 and BIO 1223 with a grade of at least a 'C-'.
-Restricted to students who have completed 60 or more hours, or consent of instructor.
-Concurrent enrollment in BIO 4233 and BIO 4043 required.
-A field-oriented course offering the opportunity for practical experience observing, collecting, and identifying Texas plants and animals.
+Prerequisite: A minimum of 60 semester credit hours, or consent of instructor.
+Corequisites: BIO 4233 and BIO 4043.
+A multi-week, off-campus, field-oriented course offering the opportunity for practical experience observing, collecting, and identifying plants and animals of the American Southwest.
 (Same as ES 4111.
 Credit cannot be earned for both BIO 4241 and ES 4111.)
+Special fee to cover transportation and campsite costs.
 Generally offered: Summer.
-Differential Tuition $50.
-Course Fees: IUS1 $15; L001 $30.
+This course has Differential Tuition.
+Course Fee: IUS1 $15; L001 $30.

 BIO 4263.
 River Ecosystems.
 (3-0) 3 Credit Hours.

-Prerequisite: BIO 3283 with a grade of at least a 'C-'.
+Prerequisite: BIO 3283 or ES 3033 with a grade of "C-" or better, and ES 3143.
 This course examines the physical, chemical, and biological factors that determine biodiversity and the structure and function of aquatic and riparian ecosystems.
-Key ecological and hydrogeomorphology concepts and their application to environmental concerns are covered.
-Same as ES 4263.
-Credit cannot be earned for both BIO 4263 and ES 4263.
+Key ecological, hydrological, and physicochemical concepts and their application to environmental concerns are covered.
+(Same as ES 4263.
+Credit cannot be earned for both BIO 4263 and ES 4263.)
 Generally offered: Spring of even years.
-Differential Tuition: $150.
+This course has Differential Tuition.

 BIO 4273.
 Fish Ecology.
 (3-0) 3 Credit Hours.

-Prerequisite: BIO 3283 with a grade of at least a 'C-'.
-A study of the biotic and abiotic factors affecting the diversity and distribution of fishes, with a focus on North American freshwater fishes.
-This course will include (1) lectures and discussions covering patterns and processes in fish ecology; and (2) a collaborative research project covering computational techniques used in fish ecology.
-Same as ES 4273.
-Credit cannot be earned for both BIO 4273 and ES 4273.
-Generally offered: Fall of even years.
-Differential Tuition: $150.
+Prerequisite: ES 2013, ES 2021, ES 2023, ES 2031, or equivalents.
+A study of the biotic and abiotic factors affecting the diversity and distribution of fishes, with a focus on North American and Texas freshwater fishes.
+This course is split into lecture-style classes focusing on the aforementioned topics and field trip classes during which students will learn how to implement basic survey methods, identify common freshwater fishes, and collect and analyze data.
+Field trips may be required.
+(Same as ES 4273.
+Credit cannot be earned for both BIO 4273 and ES 4273.)
+Generally offered: Fall even years.
+This course has Differential Tuition.
+Course Fee: IUS1 $15.

 BIO 4283.
 Plant-Soil-Microbe Interactions.
 (3-0) 3 Credit Hours.

-Prerequisite: BIO 3283 with a grade of at least a 'C-'.
-This course focuses on the microbial groups which live in soils and among plant species and methodologies used to understand their interaction.
-Same as ES 4283.
-Credit cannot be earned for both BIO 4283 and ES 4283.
-Generally offered: Fall of even years.
-Differential Tuition: $150.
+Prerequisite: ES 3123 with a grade of "C-" or better; restricted to students who have completed 60 or more hours.
+This course focuses on the microbial groups which live in soils and among plant species and the methodologies used to understand their interaction.
+(Same as ES 4283.
+Credit cannot be earned for both BIO 4283 and ES 4283.)
+Generally offered: Spring of odd years.
+This course has Differential Tuition.

 BIO 4303.
 Aquatic Ecology.
 (3-0) 3 Credit Hours.